Soap2G/rucio-documentation/docs/operator/k8s-guide.md

 ![[/img/landb-set-create.png]]

 # Populating the cluster
+There are four main components that need to be installed in oder to have the Rucio cluster operative:
+1. Rucio Servers
+2. Rucio Authentication
+3. Rucio Daemons
+4. Rucio Web UI

-The following sections are based on the deployment of the [COMPASS Rucio instance](https://gitlab.cern.ch/rucio-it/flux-compass).
+The following sections are based on the deployment of the [COMPASS Rucio instance](https://gitlab.cern.ch/rucio-it/flux-compass), within the CERN infrastructure.
 ## Managing secrets
 ### Sealed-Secrets
 [Reference Documentation](https://github.com/bitnami-labs/sealed-secrets?tab=readme-ov-file#installation).